-Why do I get "Error while opening sound device"?
+Why do I get "Error opening sound device"?

-This error message asks you to check the input or output device settings and the Audacity project sample rate.
-If the message mentions "input device", it means there's a problem with your Audacity, operating system or sound device recording settings.
-If the message mentions "output device", it means there is a problem with your playback settings.
+This error message asks you to check the recording or playback device settings and the Audacity project sample rate.
+If the message mentions "recording device", it means there's a problem with your Audacity, operating system or sound device recording settings.
+If the message mentions "playback device", it means there is a problem with your playback settings.

 Either message can suggest a problem with the drivers of the sound device, or possibly that you are asking the device to do something it cannot do.
 For example you will see this error if you attempt to append record to more channels than your device supports, or if you try to overdub on a device that can either record or play back but not both.

-The input device message most commonly occurs on Windows Vista, Windows 7 or Windows 8 when one of the sound device inputs is not properly enabled or otherwise cannot respond to Audacity's request to start recording.
+The recording device message most commonly occurs on Windows Vista or later when one of the sound device inputs is not properly enabled or otherwise cannot respond to Audacity's request to start recording.

 Check Audacity Settings

 - Set the project rate bottom left of the Audacity window to the standard rate of 44100 Hz (or if your soundcard only supports a particular rate such as 48000 Hz, set the project rate to that). should show the rates the device claims to support.